RonSijm/RonSijm.Blazyload/README.md

  ## TODOS before V1.0:

- This package is current v0.1.0.
+ This package is current v0.2.0.
 I'll increment it to V1.0.0 after the following:

-  - [ ] Make sure the Nuget gets build
+  - [x] Make sure the Nuget gets build
   - [ ] Make sure the CodeCov CI/CD gets run
   - [ ] I might have broken DI scoping
   - [ ] Load package in one of my actual projects and test it in more real-world scenarios